Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Low-rank label propagation

+It is important to note that since all $\lambda_i \in [-1,1]$ are constants, the second term on the right of inequality \eqref{ineq: the: task2} is upper bounded by $O(\sqrt{N})$; the upper bound of the expected estimation error in Inequality \eqref{ineq: the: task2} can be minimized by properly choosing $\lambda^*$ to minimize $\frac{\alpha |\lambda^*|}{1-\alpha\lambda^*}$, which is the same as minimizing the optimization objective in \eqref{eq: optimization} in Section \ref{sec:optimization} by Theorem \ref{the: perturbation}.
+Thus, Theorem \ref{the:task2} also provides a theoretical justification of the proposed optimization formulation.

-Instead of using our objective in Equation \eqref{eq: optimization}, another natural alternative is to directly find the best rank-$k$ approximation of $A$.
-Theorem \ref{the:error} below shows that our objective in Equation \eqref{eq: optimization} is a better choice. \begin{theorem} Let $\hat{A} = (I-\alpha S_k)^{-1}$, where the eigen-pairs of the rank-$k$ matrix $S_k$ are selected by Algorithm \ref{alg:selecteig} and $A_k$ is the best rank-$k$ approximation to $A$ in both spectral and Frobenius norm.
-We have
+As discussed so far, we proposed to approximate the transformation matrix $P$ through properly selecting $k$ eigen-pairs of $S$ to minimize the estimation error bound in Theorem \ref{the:task2}.
+Note that instead of using our approximation, another natural alternative is to directly find the best rank-$k$ approximation to $P$.
+Proposition \ref{prop:error} below shows that our approximation strategy is a better solution (the proof is given in Appendix \ref{proof 2}). \begin{prop} Follow the definitions of $A$ and $\hat{A}$ in Proposition \ref{the:lrrep}, where $eig(S_k)$ is selected from $eig(S)$ by Algorithm \ref{alg:selecteig}.
+Define $A_k$ as the best rank-$k$ approximation to $A$ in both spectral and Frobenius norm.
+Assuming $k < \prod_i I_i$, we have the following inequalities